ESSENTIAL YACHT CREW GUIDES

 4. Be respectful

-Remember that you are interviewing with a person who will be your superior and whose direction you will have to follow, so be sure to be respectful and mindful of the language you use.
+Remember that you are interviewing with a potential superior whose direction you will have to follow, so be sure to be respectful and mindful of the language you use.
 Under no circumstances address them as ‘mate’ or ‘buddy’.
-Your superiors have earned their rank and should be treated with respect.
-Hierarchy is very important in yachting so you have to show that you understand that and that you are prepared to assume your position.
+Hierarchy plays a significant role in the yachting industry, and it is essential to demonstrate that you understand and respect the chain of command.

-When walking in, greet the interviewer, extend a firm handshake, introduce yourself and don’t forget to make eye contact during your conversation.
+When walking in, greet the interviewer warmly, extend a firm handshake and introduce yourself.
+Be mindful of also making eye contact during your conversation.

-Apart from showing respect to your future Captain or Head of Department, it’s a good practice to also never speak negatively about past employers or peers.
-It shows good taste to keep a professional and positive tone and not to dwell on the past injustices or people you didn’t get along with.
+It’s also advisable to avoid speaking negatively about your past employers or peers.
+During your interview keep a professional and positive tone and try not to dwell on the past injustices or people you didn’t get along with.
 Your future captain will certainly not think more of you if you talk poorly about your former one.

 5. Prepare for the common interview questions

-While all yacht crew interviews will vary slightly, many captains are likely to ask some similar interview questions, designed so that he or she can better understand your skills and experience and why you will be a good fit for the vacant crew position.
+While all yacht crew interviews will vary slightly, many captains are likely to ask some similar interview questions, designed so that they can better understand your skills and experience and and determine your suitability for the available crew position.

 Some common questions typically asked in an interview include: